ubermanu/magento2-deploy-disabled/README.md

-# Magento 2 - Magefront
+# Magento 2 - Deploy Disabled

-Disables all the preprocessing of the frontend files, so it can be fully handled by [magefront](https://github.com/ubermanu/magefront).
+Disables the processing and deployment of the themes assets.

 ## Install

-    composer require ubermanu/magento2-magefront
+    composer require ubermanu/magento2-deploy-disabled